jecki/DHParser/documentation_src/Overview.rst

 If you feel that DHParser's performance is too slow, you can increase the roughly a factor of 2 by compiling with `Cython`_.
-In order to do so you need to have a c-ompiler installed on your system (gcc, clang on Linux or MacOs and msvc on Windows will all do.
+In order to do so you need to have a c-compiler installed on your system (gcc, clang on Linux or MacOs and msvc on Windows will all do.
 Since Version 1.3 DHParser requires at least Cython Version 3 alpha 11, which cannot be installed from the `Python Package Index <https://pypi.org/>`_ but must